superfaceai/one-sdk-js/README.md

 * SuperJsonDocument Object
 * Result API

+Use of public API is described in [reference](https://superface.ai/docs/reference/one-sdk).

 ## Contributing

 We welcome all kinds of contributions!
 Please see the [Contribution Guide](CONTRIBUTING.md) to learn how to participate.